 This breed may be reserved with strangers at first, but given ample time, will usually warm up to new friends and share some of the abundant love they shower on their family.
 The Cardigan Welsh Corgi gets along great with other animals, from pets like dogs and cats to horses and other farm animals.
 They love having children in their families and naturally look after them as part of their pack.

 Weight: 25 to 38 pounds

 Height: 10 to 13 inches

 Coat: Medium-length, dense, water-resistant double coat

-Coat Color: Red, sable, brindle, black, or blue merle, with or without white markings on the neck, chest, legs, muzzle, tail, and face
+Coat Color: Red, sable, brindle, black, or blue merle; most commonly with white markings on the neck, chest, legs, muzzle, tail, and face

 Characteristics of the Cardigan Welsh Corgi